 Try a probiotic at home if:

-Call your veterinarian immediately if you see these red flags:
+Call your veterinarian immediately if:

-- Diarrhea or vomiting lasts more than 24-48 hours.
+- Diarrhea or vomiting lasts more than 24 hours.

 - There is blood or mucus in the stool.

-- They refuse to eat or drink.
+- They refuse food or water.

 Formats and foods